 - Give your event a fun theme with activities that are related — doing so will give guests plenty of entertainment to focus on instead of them being tempted to drink.

-If you or one of your loved ones needs help with addiction recovery, contact Gateway Foundation now.
+If you or one of your loved ones needs help with addiction recovery, contact Gateway now.
 We’ll be happy to help and honored to take part in the recovery journey with you.